guilhermesmi/opsworks-cookbooks-rails/filebeat/README.md

 Filebeat Opsworks recipe
 ========================

-Chef cookbook to dynamically register and unregister an instance from ELB
+Chef cookbook to install and configure filebeat service to send logs to logstash remote server

 Recipes
 ------------------